开发者 | coreessentials |

 .webp

-, so posts and pages seamlessly use the new files./wp-content/uploads/
+, so posts and pages automatically use the new files./wp-content/uploads/

-directory and database before running a bulk conversion.
+directory and database before running conversions.
 Testing on a staging site is also strongly recommended.

 /wp-content/uploads/